mridubhatnagar/blogs-backup/cl0gmxavs05ank3nv933o5eg0.md

 In my experience, the challenge is in getting honest answers.
 A lot of times what is said before joining and what you experience after joining is out of sync.
 And, you cannot really do anything about it.

-This is written so that I don't forget and re-visit this and pick up things from here.
+This is written so that I don't forget.
+Re-visit this and pick up things from here.